Istanbul itinerary Asian side

 Greek Orthodox church in Kuzguncuk

 From Üsküdar make like a local and catch an IETT bus number 15 or minibus to Kuzguncuk, nestled on the shores of the Bosphorus.
 Despite improvements in transport, Kuzguncuk has maintained its small village feel.
 It was once home to a mixed community of Black Sea Turks, Greeks, Armenians and Jews.
 Today you can explore the verdant community gardens, admire an Orthodox Church, and see gravestones inscribed in Ladino.
-Before you begin your sightseeing, fuel up at one of the small local cafes offering organic, slow food meals, like Betty Blue, Pulat Çiftliği and Café Sitare.
+Before you begin your sightseeing, fuel up at one of the small local cafes offering organic, slow food meals, like Pulat Çiftliği and Café Sitare.

 Evening